-We've created a handy guide for those who are thinking about extending their house with a basement extension or conducting a basement conversion in London
+We've created a step-by-step guide for those who are thinking about extending their house with a basement extension or conducting a basement conversion in London

 For those considering a basement under their house in London, we recommend you dig deep (4M-4.5M) to get a high ceiling (2.7M to 3M), put in light wells (and roof lights where possible) to get an incredible space that feels just as good, if not better than your accommodation upstairs.